surnamej/surnamej-intern-repo/issues/Milestone-5-react-fundamentals/react_hooks.md

 # Milestone: React Fundamentals

 ## Understanding React Hooks: useEffect

 ### Goal

 Learn how to use the useEffect hook to handle side effects in React components.

 ## Tasks

 - [x] Research how useEffect works and when to use it.
 The `useEffect` hook is a fundamental feature of React that allows developers to perform **side effects** in functional components.
 Side effects include operations such as data fetching, subscriptions, timers, manually changing the DOM, and logging — actions that can affect components outside the scope of the current render.

 `useEffect` is called after the component renders and ensures the DOM is updated before executing its logic.
 It accepts two arguments" **a callback function** (the effect) and an optional **dependency array**.
 The dependency array determines when the effect should re-run:

 - If the array is empty `[]`, the effect runs only once after the initial render (similar to `componentDidMount`).
 - If it includes specific variables, the effect runs only when those variables change.
 - If omitted, the effect runs after every render, which can lead to performance issues or infinite loops if not handled correctly.

 Another important feature of `useEffect` is its **cleanup function**, which is returned from the callback.
 This cleanup runs before the component unmounts or before the effect re-runs.
-It's commonly used to clean up subsccriptions, event listeners, or timers.
+It's commonly used to clean up subscriptions, event listeners, or timers.

 Developers typically use `useEffect` for tasks such as:

 - Fetching data from APIs
 - Setting up or cleaning up event listeners
 - Synchronising external systems (e.g., localStorage or web sockets)
 - Running code in response to prop or state changes
 Source: [useEffect](https://react.dev/reference/react/useEffect)
 According to the official React documentation, "`useEffect` serves the same purpose as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` in React classes, but unified into a single API".
 Source: [Legacy React APIs](https://react.dev/reference/react/legacy)